 A failure of commerce

-Zilla Orochi then called to make another offer.
+Zilla Orochi (no relation) then called to make another offer.
 Thus discovering who was the persistent would-be buyer, Mr. Mizayaki even more energetically refused to part with his relic.

 Hours later, an army of demons stormed his expansive, medieval-style stronghold.